FACILITY USE POLICY

-To secure a room for an outside event, the Facility Use Application should be completed, and after permission is granted, the Facility Use Agreement should be signed.
+To secure a room for an outside event, complete the Facility Use Application.
+After permission is granted, a Facility Use Agreement will be prepared for signature.
 An invoice will be prepared, with payment due and payable to Regent University before the event may commence.

 If Housekeeping reports that any group has abused university property, the university has the right to refuse future use by that group.